Lionel Messi... What made the difference in his life?

 And I started on a journey to find answers.
 I wanted to find the process and the strategies that could help anyone succeed in role modeling their path to personal and professional success.
 No matter what made the difference!

-I highlight all of those lessons in my Mental Training for Winning eBook.
+I highlight all of those lessons in my Modeling Excellence eBook.

 Everytime I watch Lionel play soccer, I see fire in his eyes and determination that can bring a wall down with a kick so powerful and precise, nothing can stop him from scoring.